Book: J

 D. Termination of Physical Restraint

-1. The staff involved in the use of physical restraint must continually assess for signs that the student in physical restraint is no longer presenting a risk of injury or harm to him/herself or others, and the physical restraint must be discontinued as soon as possible.
+1. The staff involved in the use of physical restraint must continually assess for signs that the student in physical restraint is no longer presenting an imminent risk of serious physical injury or harm to themselves or others, and the physical restraint must be discontinued immediately after it is determined that the imminent risk of serious physical harm has ended.

 To the extent possible, seclusion will be implemented by staff certified in a training program approved by the Maine Department of Education.
 If untrained staff have intervened and initiated seclusion in an emergency, trained staff must be summoned to the scene as soon as possible.